Best Laptop for F1 23

 2.ASUS TUF Dash F15

-ASUS TUF Dash F15: A balanced performer and competitively priced laptop for those on a lower budget.
+ASUS TUF Dash F15: A powerful and competitively priced laptop, but watch out for the display options.

 Pros